 He doesn’t love us, “in spite of”, what we have done.
 He loved us then as He loves us now because we are his children, the work of His Hands.
 Jesus did not need to twist God’s arm to love us “once more”.
 God never stopped loving us with total commitment.

 Love for this world is what saves us.
 His great love and delight over you are what saves you.
 Unconditional love.
 Everlasting love.
 It’s personal.
 He doesn’t love you in the abstract.
 His love for you is not calculated in a balance sheet.

 When he established the heavens, I was there; when he drew a circle on the face of the deep… then I was beside him, like a master workman… ejoicing in his inhabited world and delighting in the children of man.
 (Proverbs 8:27-31)

 His love is not a matter of deserving or not.
 Love is what you get from the God who loves you.
 He doesn’t love you because you finally got it right and chose to repent.
 No. It was His prior love that brought you to your knees in gratitude to begin with.

-And he arose and came to his father.
 But while he was still a long way off, his father saw him and felt compassion, and ran and embraced him and kissed him (Luke 15:20)